Rieppeleon kerstenii

 Rieppeleon kerstenii is species of chameleon, a lizard in the family Chamaeleonidae.
 The species is endemic to East Africa.
+There are two subspecies.

 Geographic range

 R. kerstenii is found in eastern Ethiopia, Kenya, Somalia, and northeastern Tanzania.

+Habitat

+R. kerstenii is found at altitudes from sea level to 1,500 m, in a variety of habitats: shrubland, savanna, and forest.